Miglia Quadrato: Location

 The City has a small resident population, most of whom live in the Barbican, which has strictly separated pedestrian and vehicle circulation.
-The hunt avoids the Barbican and the hospitals to avoid disturbing residents.
-The event's finishing point is normally Finsbury Circus.
+The hunt avoided the Barbican and the hospitals to avoid disturbing residents.
+The event's finishing point was normally Finsbury Circus.

-There is a sister event called the Londinium Pedo, which is a three-hour event taking place on foot in September or October.
-Both events are run by the United Hospitals and University of London Motoring Club (UHULMC).
+There is a continuing sister event called the Londinium Pedo, which is a three-hour event taking place on foot in September or October.
+Like the Miglia Quadrato, it is run by the United Hospitals and University of London Motoring Club (UHULMC).

-Cancelled events
+Cancelled events and winding-up

 In 2001, the event was cancelled in recognition of the need to reduce population movement due to an outbreak of foot and mouth disease.
 The 2012 event was cancelled due to the difficulty of travel in London resulting from preparations for the 2012 Olympic Games.
 In 2020, the event was cancelled due to the COVID-19 pandemic.
+It did not resume, with organizers writing to participants in February 2024 announcing the winding up of the event.
+They cited on-the-night logistical difficulties as the primary reason noting the accumulated effect of, amongst other things, ULEZ (resulting in a surcharge for some older vehicles), parking and traffic restrictions construction works and increased nightlife activity competing for space.